-With miles upon miles of unspoilt coastline and a range of diverse habitats, Cornwall is one of the best places in the British Isles to see marine mammals, sharks and seabirds from the land and sea.
+With miles upon miles of unspoilt coastline and a range of diverse habitats, Cornwall is one of the best places in the British Isles to see sharks, dolphins, seals and more from the land and sea.
 Thanks to the Gulf Stream which brings a warm current flowing from the south, the county's coastal waters support a rich variety of oceanic wildlife including large populations of seals, and it is not uncommon to see porpoises, whales and turtles.

 But with dozens of places around Cornwall’s coast where you can spot wildlife in action, where are the best locations to get up close and personal with the giants from the deep, or the best time of year to go birdwatching or seal spotting?